 Mid-October to mid-November

-This festival with a tradition of more than 30 years features everything from jazz greats to big bands.
-You can see performances by jazz legends from all around the world, with plenty of local stars in between.
+With a tradition of more than 30 years, this festival features everything from jazz greats to big bands.
+You can see performances by jazz legends worldwide, with plenty of local stars in between.
 The festival is held in several venues across Prague but mostly at Lucerna Music Bar (various venues; website).

 Czech Press Photo